 When I was pregnant with my first son, I read about a technique called “bedtime affirmations.”
-I fell in love with the concept and began doing them immediately, even before my son was born.
+I fell in love with the concept and began doing them immediately, even before he was born.
 And I’ve been doing them ever since.

 I began when each of my sons was a baby, and I still do it now that they’re all adults.
 And I’ve added my grandchildren.
 I even do it from a distance since proximity isn’t important, because love has no limits.

 I talk to them in my mind, during their first and last half-hours of sleep, using affirming, empowering statements.
 The premise is that a child is more receptive during light sleep.
 And that, just after going to sleep or before waking up, it’s easier to reach beyond the conscious mind that’s operating during waking hours, to communicate with the greater part of the child – we can call it the “soul.”